1960 French Grand Prix

 The 1960 French Grand Prix was a Formula One motor race held at Reims-Gueux on 3 July 1960.
 It was race 6 of 10 in the 1960 World Championship of Drivers and race 5 of 9 in the 1960 International Cup for Formula One Manufacturers.

 The 50-lap race was won from pole position by Australian driver Jack Brabham, driving a works Cooper-Climax.
 Belgian driver Olivier Gendebien finished second in a Cooper-Climax entered by the British Racing Partnership, while New Zealander Bruce McLaren was third in the other works Cooper-Climax.
+This was the final race for inaugural Constructors' Champions Vanwall.